CJdev99/roboteq_ros2_driver/README.md

 ## Usage

-Clone to src directory of catkin workspace, then 'colcon build'
+Clone to src directory of ros2 workspace, then 'colcon build'

 Requires serial package.
 If not already installed: